myarcane/myarcane/README.md

 #### How do you prepare for meetings?

 * I use a slack outlook plugin to remind me that a (zoom) meeting is about to start in 30 minutes.
 * Reread the agenda before the meeting.
-* I try to add items as I think of them during the week.

 #### How do you make async work happen in practice?

-* I try to be as transparent as possible about my daily TODOs and keep my calendar up to date so the people I'm working with can I have a clear vision of what I'm doing.
+* I try to be as transparent as possible about my daily TODOs and keep my calendar up to date so the people I'm working with can have a clear vision of what I'm doing.
 * Usually I try to address DMs in slack very quickly.
 It might still be a synchronous habit but it is still my way of working.
-* I try to document as much as possible my work on various supports: wiki, github, Jira ... the things I'm working on.
+* I try to document as much as possible my work on various supports: wiki, github, Jira ...
 * I also try to refuse meetings that are not useful to get my core tasks done.
 I can always catch up the zoom recording when I have extra time.

 ### Tools